 Open in new tabDownload slide

 Number of special issues of MDPI-journals (2018, 2019 and 2020).

+Size of Editorial Board

 A further relevant aspect worth focussing upon is the size of the Journal Editorial Board.
 The journal Sustainability has the largest Editorial Board with 1,145 members, while the journal Metabolites has a mere 62 Editorial Board members.
 It is interesting to note that the size of the Editorial Board was, in all cases, larger in the MDPI-journals than in the leading JCR-indexed journals belonging to the same categories (Table 2).